 During the Military Tattoo in June of 1983, the Battalion played a leading role in that spectacular event, bringing each evening’s performance to an explosive climax with its fiery combat display.
 In October 1983, troops of the Second Battalion were in the vanguard of the Caribbean peacekeeping force that landed in Grenada.
 Along with other members of the JDF, 2 JR continued to provide troops to assist in keeping the peace in Grenada from 1983 – 1985.

 Throughout the ensuing years, the Unit continued its tradition of excellent service to the nation.
 In 1994, 2 JR again provided the Guard of Honour for Her Royal Majesty Queen Elizabeth II on her visit to Jamaica.
 In 1995 and 2002, the Unit formed part of the contingent of forces who sought to uphold Haiti’s democracy on a United Nations peacekeeping mission dubbed ‘Operation Uphold Democracy’.
 They returned to the island in the aftermath of the 7.4 magnitude earthquake which devastated the country.
 The Unit also boasts the honour of conducting ceremonial guard duties at Buckingham Palace, St James’s Palace, Windsor Castle and Tower of London in 1999.
 In addition, the success of the ICC 2007 Cricket World Cup hosted by the West Indies can be attributed, in some respects, to the role the Unit played in the security strategy for the event.

-The Second Battalion, the Jamaica Regiment has had a history of performance par excellence.
+2 JR has had a history of performance par excellence.
 It has continued this legacy as a personification of its mission ‘To conduct a wide range of infantry operations in order to protect the citizens of Jamaica whilst demonstrating respect for the rights of all’.